hsurisetti/MechaCar_Statistical_Analysis/README.md

  * What metric or metrics are you going to test?

-    - Horsepower is a metric that can be used to compare the MechaCar protoptype vehicle to other comparable vehicles on the market.
+    - Horsepower is one of the metric that could be used to compare the MechaCar protoptype vehicle to other comparable vehicles on the market.
     - Although the MechaCar dataset did not include this metric, the mtcars dataset does.
-    I used a single linear regression model to determine whether there is a correlation between horsepower (hp) and the miles per gallon (mpg).
+    I chose a single linear regression model to determine whether there is a correlation between horsepower (hp) and the miles per gallon (mpg).
-    - It tested the following hypotheseis

  * What is the null hypothesis or alternative hypothesis?

-   - H0: There is a correlation between hp and mpg
+   - Null Hypothesis : There is a correlation between hp and mpg
-   - Ha: There is no correlation between hp nd mpg.
+   - Alternative Hypothesis: There is no correlation between hp nd mpg.

  * What statistical test would you use to test the hypothesis?
 And why?